nychealth/EH-dataportal/content/key-topics/pests/rat-mitigation-zones/index.md

 leaflet: true
 ---

 Rats can contaminate food, spread disease and reduce our quality of life.
-Rat Mitigation Zones are areas with high levels of rat activity, where City agencies focus resources to address rats and the conditions that support them.
+Rat Mitigation Zones (RMZ) are areas with high levels of rat activity, where City agencies focus resources to address rats and the conditions that support them.

-Below, choose a Rat Mitigation Zone to view data on rat inspections and complaints.
+Choose an RMZ on the map below to view data on complaints and Health Department rat control activity.